jeremisterr/jeremisterr/README.md

+# about me !
+im k!!! im 16 i use he/him and im a bi trans gay!
-# hi guys
+# byi
-i dont understand github
 yay
+# interests <3
-# header 2
+yay 2